GitauHarrison/notes/comment_moderation.md

 {% endblock %}
 ```

-I have used Bootstrap to quicky display my comment form, though you can manually display the same form using raw HTML.
+I have used Bootstrap to quickly display my comment form, though you can manually display the same form using raw HTML.

 With the form ready to be displayed, we will now update our `index()` view function to render it.